joshuabecker91/Bible-Beasts-Project/README.md

 ## **10,000 ft view**
 - Containerized our Application using Docker
-- Pushed the Container to AWS ECR (We can use Github Container Repository for this if you are more comfortable using that)
+- Pushed the Container to AWS ECR (We can use Github Container Repository moving forward if you prefer)
 - Deployed via ECS Cluster using AWS Fargate

 ## **Deployed our application on AWS ECS Fargate with Containerization via Docker.**